XSarthakJain/Bit-Legion/README.md

 <h5> About the Lab (Objective) : </h5>

 This project is aimed at developing a web application and gathering knowledge about data manipulation.
 Data manipulation is a business operation and optimisation.
-Its main objective is to being able to transform, delete and update the data into a database.
+Its main objective is to be able to transform, delete and update the data into a database.

 <h5> About the Experiment : </h5>